manuvazquez/dlsproc/README.md

 ### Scripts

-For testing purposes one can download *Outsiders contracts for 2018*, either directly by clicking [this link](https://contrataciondelsectorpublico.gob.es/sindicacion/sindicacion_1044/PlataformasAgregadasSinMenores_2018.zip) or, if [wget](https://www.gnu.org/software/wget/) is available`, running
+For testing purposes one can download *Outsiders contracts for 2018*, either directly by clicking [this link](https://contrataciondelsectorpublico.gob.es/sindicacion/sindicacion_1044/PlataformasAgregadasSinMenores_2018.zip) or, if [wget](https://www.gnu.org/software/wget/) is available, running
 ```
 wget https://contrataciondelsectorpublico.gob.es/sindicacion/sindicacion_1044/PlataformasAgregadasSinMenores_2018.zip
 ```